Journalism and Storytelling

 BA P582 Journalism and Politics (Including Year Abroad),

-BA P515 Journalism and Philosophy,
+BA P595 Journalism and Language Studies

 This module is about the theory and practice of narrative.
 Students will consider the origins and enduring power of dramatic form.
 Through the comparative analysis of key examples, they will develop an understanding of the core principles of storytelling.
 They will address this primarily in the context of journalism both as a technique legitimately employed to relay ‘news’ and as a means of distorting the reality of events by interested parties.